DOWNLOAD THE APP

 Protein is considered to be the building block of the human body.
 The body needs protein-rich food to account for the daily wear and tear of muscles, to speed up recovery, and to gain strength.

-Ideally, one’s pre and post-workout meals need to be rich in the nutrient due to its role in the quick recovery of the body.
+Ideally, one’s pre and post-workout meals need to be rich in nutrients due to their role in the quick recovery of the body.

 While we know that meat and eggs contain a good amount of protein, there is a common misconception that a vegetarian meal plan comes up short in this regard.
-That is a myth, however, as veg food can be great sources too.
+That is a myth, however, as veg food can be a great source too.

-Although a lot of vegetarians turn to protein powder as their source of the nutrient, we have put together a list of protein-rich foods for vegetarians to help one meet their daily requirement without any meat.
+Although a lot of vegetarians turn to protein powder as their source of nutrients, we have put together a list of protein-rich foods for vegetarians to help them meet their daily requirements without any meat.

-Chickpeas have a unique nutrition profile.
-In just a single 28-gram serving, there are 102 calories and only 729 calories in one cup (200 grams) of boiled chickpeas.
+Chickpeas have a unique nutrition profile.100 g of boiled chickpea contains 164 calories and 9 g protein.
 Nearly 67% of its weight comprises carbs, while the remaining chickpea consists of protein and fat.

 Read more: Chickpeas Benefits – Nutrition, Weight Loss & Recipes